hasura/graphql-engine/docs/graphql/manual/actions/index.rst

   and again persisted to the event store.
 * The action response is returned to the client synchronously or asynchronously based on the kind.

-.. admonition:: Limitations

-  Currently, actions are only supported for **Postgres versions 10 or higher**.

 Learn more
 ----------